wearepal/EthicML/README.md

 # EthicML

-EthicML exists to solve the problems we've found with off-the-shelf fairness comparison packages.
+EthicML is the premier library for performing and assessing __algorithmic fairness__.
+Unlike other libraries, EthicML isn't an education tool, but rather a __researcher__'s toolkit.

-These other packages are useful, but given that we primarily do research, a lot of the work we do doesn't fit into some nice box.
+Other algorthimic fairness packages are useful, but given that we primarily do research, a lot of the work we do doesn't fit into some nice box.
 For example, we might want to use a 'fair' pre-processing method on the data before training a classifier on it.
 We may still be experimenting and only want part of the framework to execute, or we may want to do hyper-parameter optimization.
 Whilst other frameworks can be modified to do these tasks, you end up with hacked-together approaches that don't lend themselves to be built on in the future.
-Because of this,
+Because of this, we built the premier fairness toolkit for research.

-we're drawing a line in the sand with some of the other frameworks we've used and building our own.
+Features include:
+- Support for multiple sensitive attributes
+- Vision datasets
+- MyPy typed codebase
+- Tested code
+- Reproducible results

 ### Why not use XXX?